hashbangcode/vlad/vlad/docs/usage/custom_roles.md

 ### Name & location

-Vlad expects the custom role to be located at
+Vlad expects the custom role to be located at following path, relative to the root of Vlad's own codebase (e.g. relative to the Vagrantfile):

     ../vlad-custom